transloadit/uppy.io/docs/companion.md

 #### `allowLocalUrls` `COMPANION_ALLOW_LOCAL_URLS`

-A boolean flag to tell Companion whether to allow requesting local URLs.
+A boolean flag to tell Companion whether to allow requesting local URLs (non-internet IPs).

 :::caution
 Only enable this in development. **Enabling it in production is a security risk.**